 Rhea Rhea was one of the Titans.
-She married Cronos, rule of the titans.
-She had 6 children, the gods Zeus, Poseidon and Hades and the goddesses Hestia, Hera and Demeter.
+She married Cronos, ruler of the titans.
+She had 6 children, the gods Zeus, Poseidon, and Hades and the goddesses Hestia, Hera, and Demeter.

 Satyrs Satyrs were creatures who looked like young men but they had horses tails and ears